ResaleAI/receipt-components/README.md

 - [ ] create better way for passing objects as props automatically
 - [ ] create component option for just using function nodes
 - [x] fix col new line and scale thing
-- [ ] create offset prop for col
-- [ ] allow row elem to control num cols in row
-- [ ] nail down issues with text wrapping, scaling, and whatnot
+- [x] nail down issues with text wrapping, scaling, and whatnot
 - [ ] write docs and wiki
 - [ ] allow passing and extending options to a different renderer
 - [x] build html renderer